| Home

 Bangladesh Using Monte Carlo Simulation This thesis analyses ferry accidents in

-Bangladesh, utilising Monte Carlo simulation to
+Bangladesh, utilising Monte Carlo simulation to explore the complex dynamics

-explore the complex dynamics and risk factors involved.
-Historical accident
+and risk factors involved.
+Historical accident data, vessel characteristics,

-data, vessel characteristics, and environmental parameters are employed to
+and environmental parameters are employed to construct a simulation model

-construct a simulation model that generates probabilistic scenarios.
-The
+that generates probabilistic scenarios.
+The mathematical model of rolling

-mathematical model of rolling motion is solved through classical methods and
+motion is solved through classical methods and Laplace transforms,

-for stability analysis.
-The study s findings shed light on crucial factors
+incorporating Maxsurf software for stability analysis.
+The study s findings

-contributing to ferry accidents, such as weather conditions, overcrowding,
+shed light on crucial factors contributing to ferry accidents, such as

-and navigational challenges.
-The results from the Monte Carlo simulation
+weather conditions, overcrowding, and navigational challenges.
+The results

-offer valuable insights into accident probabilities across various
+from the Monte Carlo simulation offer valuable insights into accident

-situations, facilitating the identification of high-risk areas and scenarios.
+probabilities across various situations, facilitating the identification of

-The research concludes by providing recommendations to enhance safety
+high-risk areas and scenarios.
+The research concludes by providing

-measures and risk mitigation, aiming to decrease the occurrence of ferry
+recommendations to enhance safety measures and risk mitigation, aiming to

-accidents and ensure the safety of inland vessels in Bangladesh. |
+decrease the occurrence of ferry accidents and ensure the safety of inland

-Md Mynul Islam |
+Md Mynul

 1.